whatmakeart/whatmakeart.github.io/content/courses/sewing-and-fabrication/2024-fall/00-getting-started/00-00-sewing-and-fabrication-syllabus.md

 - Pencils
 - Fabric and other materials for projects
 - Additional materials / tools as needed for projects such as commercial patterns, tape, paper, and general making supplies.
+- materials for projects
+- Estimated cost of project materials is $0 - $150

 #### Required Supplies Provided by SEM